So… you’ve just started blogging and you’re ready to learn how to get the best Keywords for SEO?

 - Beginners Guide SEO

-- More traffic also equals more email subscribers and ultimately more sales or more revenue generated by the site.
+In the same way, more traffic to your site equals more potential customers and email subscribers and ultimately more sales or more revenue generated by the site.

 Great SEO = Great Traffic Flow = Great Income (down the line)